aixigo/PREvant/docs/companions.md

 #### Handlebar Helpers

 PREvant provides some handlebars helpers which can be used to generate more complex configuration files.
-See handlerbar's [block helper documentation](https://handlebarsjs.com/block_helpers.html) for more details.
+See Handlebar's [block helper documentation](https://handlebarsjs.com/guide/block-helpers.html#basic-blocks) for more details.

 - `{{#isCompanion <type>}}` A conditional handlerbars block helper that checks if the given service type matches any companion type.
 - `isNotCompanion <type>` A conditional handlerbars block helper that checks if the given service type does not match any companion type.